emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 suggest an alternate EAP authentication method are sent unprotected and, as such, are subject to spoofing.
-During unprotected EAP method negotiation, NAK packets may be interjected as active attacks to negotiate down to a weaker form of authentication, such as EAP-MD5 (which only provides one-way authentication and does not derive a key).
+During unprotected EAP method negotiation, NAK packets may be interjected as active attacks to bid-down to a weaker form of authentication, such as EAP-MD5 (which only provides one-way authentication and does not derive a key).
 Both the peer and server should have a method selection policy that prevents them from negotiating down to weaker methods.
 Inner